code-423n4/2023-08-dopex-findings/data/erebus-G.md

 or changing the comment and the function name if your intention for the function is to behave like a setter.

-NOTE -> I will put it as gas too
+NOTE -> I will put it as QA too

 ## [Gas-03] Write to state variables iff the new value is different
 In setters, write to storage iff the new value is different.
 This saves unnecesary `sstores` if the caller pass an argument equal to the one at storage, thus reducing gas in such situations, and does not emit redundant events.
 Ocurrences: